amcoma0/amcoma0/README.md

 - Better understand how to develop a project in an Agile environment

 ## Current Projects
-- #### Verses in Context
-  - Languages: Python, JavaScript, HTML5, CSS, SQL
-  - The goal of this project is to build an application that allows me to send emails to a mass amount of people at once while also using a website to gather information like name and email that then gets sent into a database

 <!--
 **amcoma0/amcoma0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.